mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker network

-this command is used to see the docker networks
+This command is used to see the docker networks

 ```bash
 docker network ls